jubayed/iform/README.md

-# React Form Builder - Drag and Drop Advanced Bootstrap forms generator
+# Drag and Drop forms generator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).